Koreans in Chicago: Economics

 In 2000, the Chicago Korean median household income exceeded $40,000.
 There are about 1,000 Korean-owned facilities including restaurants, martial arts centers, import trade stores, grocery stores, clothing stores, and wig stores.
 There are about 2,000 Korean-owned laundry and dry-cleaning stores.
 About 30% of the area Koreans are entrepreneurs or are self-employed.

 The executive director of the Chicago Korean American Chamber of Commerce, Brandon Yu, stated that business owners found it easier to open businesses in the suburbs instead of the City of Chicago.
 To appeal to non-Koreans who want Korean food, some Korean business owners are opening restaurants in and near the Loop.

 Many Korean stores are located in Korean and African-American neighborhoods.
 Some blacks believed that the Korean businessowners did not contribute to their communities and did not treat them fairly.
-There had been measures to improve black-Korean relations.
+There have been measures to improve black-Korean relations.

 Diversey Cafeteria in Lake View was the first Korean business in Chicago.
 It opened in the 1920s.
 The first Korean restaurant, Sammee, opened in 1969 on Clark Street.
 It remained there until gentrification forced it to close in the 1990s.
+Today, the restaurant Rice 'n Bread is one of the last vestiges of the Korean and Japanese presence in Wrigleyville, serving up a fare of Korean buldak and kimchi tofu salad.